 Yet don’t let that deter you from experiencing the wonderful wilderness that lies within the Wind River Range!

 This blog is here to provide you with everything you need to know to venture off into the Winds and hike the Cirque of the Towers successfully!

 Best Time to Hike Cirque of the Towers

-The Cirque of the Towers is mountainous ecosystem and the start of the season can vary a lot.
+The Cirque of the Towers is a mountainous ecosystem and the start of the season can vary a lot.
 The road usually opens to Cirque around mid-May however, the sub-alpine Cirque can often have snow stick around until mid-July.

-Because of this, the best time to hike Cirque of Towers begins around mid to late August when the mosquitos die off and weather is still wonderful.
+Because of this, the best time to hike Cirque of Towers begins around mid to late August when the mosquitos die off and the weather is still wonderful.

 Both times we hiked the Cirque of the Towers were the last week of August.
 There were almost no mosquitos when we went, the nightly low was around 40 degrees, and the high reached about 70.

 Prime time last through all of September.
 September may be a tad colder than late august but if you’re lucky, you may even be able to score this hike when fall colors are filling the Cirque.